rspeicher/jugglf/README.md

 ### Login

 The application uses a gem I wrote specifically for it called [invision_bridge](http://github.com/tsigo/invision_bridge), which lets Authlogic access an [IP.Board](http://www.invisionpower.com) database and allows users to only have one login for the entire site.
-I'd recommend either fully implementing the rest of an authentication with Authlogic (sign up, user management, etc.) and making users maintain two separate accounts, or writing a similar gem for your own forum system.
+I'd recommend either fully implementing the rest of an authentication system with Authlogic (sign up, user management, etc.) and making users maintain two separate accounts, or writing a similar gem for your own forum system.

 ### Item Prices